San Miguel Corporation: Andrés Soriano Sr.: 1918–1964

-San Miguel Corporation (1964–present)
+San Miguel Corporation (1963–present)

-Andrés Soriano Jr.: 1964–1984
+Andrés Soriano Jr.: 1963–1984

-In 1964, the company's name was changed to San Miguel Corporation (SMC) and moved to a new head office along Ayala Avenue in Makati.
-Even the President of the United States Lyndon B. Johnson moved to San Miguel Corporation we meeting then during the United States involvement of Vietnam War.
+In 1963, the company's name was changed to San Miguel Corporation (SMC) and moved to a new head office along Ayala Avenue in Makati.

 Andrés Soriano died on December 30, 1964.
 At the time of his death, Soriano had parlayed his family's vast San Miguel fortune into mining, dairies, factories, a newspaper and a radio station.
 He had investments in Philippine Airlines, held the largest Coca-Cola franchise, and owned five insurance agency distributorships, a Kansas City brewery that made Lone Star and Colt 45, gold mines in British East Africa and a development company in Spain.

 Following Soriano's death, Antonio Róxas y Gargollo was elected chairman and Andrés Soriano Jr. became president.
 Soriano Jr. would become chairman in 1967 and was credited with instituting modern management, including decentralization along product lines.

 The Mandaue, Cebu complex was inaugurated in 1967 – its brewery and glass plant commenced operations a year later.
 Soriano Jr. continued to diversify the food business, building an ice cream plant in 1970 and expanding into poultry production in 1973 (it later added shrimp processing and freezing in 1984).
 By 1973, SMC sales exceeded a billion pesos for the first time and profits topped the hundred-million-peso mark.

 A new corporate logo was adopted in 1975.
-The San Miguel escudo (seal), symbol of the royal grant, was retained as the logo San Miguel Beer, its original grantee.
-As President Gerald Ford then progress our industrial development in the United States.
+The San Miguel escudo (seal), symbol of the royal grant, was retained as the logo of San Miguel Beer, its original grantee.